rememberSoftwares/yacana/README.md

 | ONE_LAST_GROUP_CHAT_AFTER_FIRST_COMPLETION | True| When a Task is marked as complete, one whole table turn will be allowed before the chat ends |
 | ALL_TASK_MUST_COMPLETE | True | All tasks must be marked as complete before the chat is ended |

-⚠️ To prevent infinite loops ALL chat modes still have a maximum iteration count (defaults to 5) which can be change in the GroupSolve() class with the optionnal parameter `max_iterations=<int>`.
+What's the **Needs task annotation** column in the table?

-> What is the **Needs task annotation** column above ?
+> To let an agent know that it's in charge of ending the chat, its Task() must be given an optional parameter `llm_stops_by_itself=True`.
+All Task() constructors setting this, make their assigned Agent in charge of stopping the conversation.

-> To let an agent know that it's in charge of ending the chat, its Task() must be given an optionnal parameter `llm_stops_by_itself=True`.
-All Task() constructors setting this, makes their assigned Agent potentially in charge of stopping the conversation.
+⚠️ To prevent infinite loops ALL chat modes still have a maximum iteration count (defaults to 5) which can be changed in the GroupSolve() class with the optional parameter `max_iterations=<int>`.

 #### Defining task completion objective

-Now that LLMs can stop the conversation by themselve you must set clear objectives for this to happen.
-The conditions to which the objectives are met must be precise and consise.
+Now that LLMs can stop the conversation by themselves you must set clear objectives for this to happen.
+The conditions to which the objectives are met must be precise and concise.
 You will quickly see how prompt engineering is important in this matter.
 Yacana uses the following wording:
-> In your opinion, what objectives from your initial task have you 'NOT completed ?
+> "In your opinion, what objectives from your initial task have you 'NOT completed?"
 Therefore you should use the same prompt style in your Task prompt.
-For instance *"The task is fulfilled when the objective <insert here>"*.
+For instance *"The task is fulfilled when the objective <insert here> is completed."*.
-You should try different version of this "objective completed" prompt to find one that matches your task and LLM.
+You should try different versions of this "objective completed" prompt to find one that matches your task and LLM best.

 #### Testing chat ending modes

-We'll test the different mode with simple games between two Agents.
+We'll test the different modes with simple games between two Agents.

 **END_CHAT_AFTER_FIRST_COMPLETION**

 Let's play a simple guessing game where an agent thinks of a number ranging from 1 to 3.
 The other agent must guess the number correctly.

 ⚠️ ❗ Although this game feels simple.
 Most 8B models will fail at it.
-As you can see below I upgraded the model to something superior to the classic llama:3.0 that lacks in reasoning.
-You will need to adjust the model to your computer.
+As you can see below we upgraded the model to something superior to the classic llama:3.0 which lacks in reasoning.
 But, a word of advice: don't expect any kind of great results with this approach.
 Local LLMs can brainstorm conceptual ideas but when it comes to logic and reasoning they are very bad.
-Even with this upgraded model, I often get illogical answers.
+Even with this upgraded model, we often get illogical answers.
 Moreover, LLMs dislike numbers and have great difficulty to compare them.
+However, this is just to demonstrate this particular functionality so it's okay.

 ```python
 agent1 = Agent("Ai assistant 1", "dolphin-mixtral:8x7b-v2.7-q4_K_M")